 NES continue to transform the use of digital technology, placing the user at the centre and adopting cloud technologies which provide access anywhere from any device at any time.
-We are recognised as a leader in this area and, at the request of Scottish Government, we have established the NES Digital Service (NDS) to develop a national digital platform.
+We are recognised as a leader in this area and, at the request of Scottish Government, the NES Digital Service (NDS) was established to develop a national digital platform.
 This aligns with the digital solutions we are already delivering to support workforce and business services and the work we are leading to join up workforce supply side data and provide analysis to inform workforce planning.

-The purpose of this Annual Report is to record and publicise NES's performance and specific achievements in delivering its Procurement Strategy during the periods 1st April 2018 to 31st March 2019.
+The purpose of this Annual Report is to record and publicise NES's performance and specific achievements in delivering its Procurement Strategy during the periods 1st April 2019 to 31st March 2020.
 The NES Procurement Strategy 2018-20 is set within the context of the organisation's Strategic Framework.

-The Procurement Strategy Action Plan is attached to this report as Annex 1 and provides a report of activities and progress made during the period and provides a forward view on planned actions for delivery in 2019-20.
+The Procurement Strategy Action Plan is attached to this report as Annex 1 and provides a report of activities and progress made during the period and provides a forward view on planned actions for delivery in 2020-21 I line with the new Procurement Strategy for 2020-23.